zulip/zulip-mobile/docs/howto/editor.md

   should see the formatting get magically fixed!
 Our workspace settings enable this feature, and configure it to use our standard formatting rules.

+## Android Studio (as needed)

+Android Studio is the IDE supported upstream by the Android platform in general.
+Its support for Java and for Android-specific quirks is excellent, while VS Code's is not very good.
+When working in the Android-specific part of our codebase (`android/`), we therefore recommend using Android Studio.